pxl-research/pixie-ops/README.md

-tofu destroy # if necessary, or when having an error tofu init tofu plan tofu apply -var="cluster_create=true" -auto-approve tofu apply -auto-approve
+tofu destroy # if necessary, or when having an error tofu init tofu plan tofu apply -var="cluster_create=true" -auto-approve # first only create the cluster
+# wait +- 2 minutes
+tofu apply -auto-approve # then create the resources on the cluster

 # Only use this in another terminal if you want to inspect workflows via the browser (during development)